What is a data breach and 6 steps to protecting your data

 1. Accidental Data Breach

 Accidents happen.
 Data breaches due to accidental or non-malicious actions are the most common data breaches.
 Particularly as cloud computing and BYOD drive both classroom and district employee collaboration and productivity, school districts are becoming more susceptible to accidental data breaches.

-For example, we see cases where employees accidentally set a document sharing settings to “visible to the public”.
-In this case, anyone could, in theory, find the document and see the information it contains.
+For example, we see cases where district staff accidentally set a document sharing settings to “visible to the public”.
+In this case, anyone could find the document and see the information it contains.
 When this happens, it’s usually unlikely that the document was actually accessed by outside viewers.
 But it’s not entirely out of the question, and it’s certainly not ideal to have documents and information floating around in the public accidentally.
 This is particularly true for employees that have access to documents that contain sensitive information, such as student and staff personally identifiable information and district financial and/or payment information.

 Accidental data breaches can also occur when a device is lost or stolen.
-When an employee accidentally forgets their phone on the bus, access to information granted on that device is granted to whomever finds the device and decides to use it themselves.
+For example, when a staff member accidentally forgets their phone on the bus, access to information granted on that device is granted to whomever finds the device and decides to use it themselves.
 There have unfortunately been several cases of lost or stolen hardware being used to access sensitive information.

 2. Internal Criminal Data Breach